uncenter/uncenter.dev/src/posts/display-recent-writing/index.md

 I'll leave the styling up to you, but this is the basic idea.
 I used the `last` [filter](https://mozilla.github.io/nunjucks/templating.html#last) to get the last item in the collection, and then you can use attributes like `recentPost.url` and `recentPost.data.title` to get the URL and title of the post.
 This approach assumes the collection is already sorted in reverse chronological order (i.e. older posts first), which I believe is the default for Eleventy.
 If the collection is sorted with newer posts first, you can use the `first` [filter](https://mozilla.github.io/nunjucks/templating.html#first) instead of `last`.

-This works great if you only want to display one post; if you want to display more than just the most recent post, you could probably just do `collections.blog[0]`, `collections.blog[1]`, etc. I actually haven't tried this, but it should work.
-I made a filter for it instead:
+This works great if you only want to display one post; if you want to display more than just the most recent post, you could probably just do `collections.blog[0]`, `collections.blog[1]`, etc. I made a filter for it instead:

 ```js
 const getIndexOfCollection = (collection, index) => {